Our Team

 Jamie also serves as a board member for Three and a Half Acres Yoga (THAY), a nonprofit dedicated to bringing trauma-informed yoga, mindfulness, and breathwork to underserved communities.
 Her work across both animal welfare and human well-being is driven by the same mission: to offer care, connection, and the chance to heal.

-Andres Alves brings a blend of clinical skill, creativity, and compassion to the care of wild animals.
+Andres brings a blend of clinical skill, creativity, and compassion to the care of wild animals.
 A New York State Licensed Wildlife Rehabilitator and Federal Migratory Bird Rehabilitator Subpermittee, Andres specializes in the rehabilitation of large mammals such as coyotes and foxes, and animals with spinal cord injuries or neurologic conditions, often crafting innovative treatment approaches to help them regain mobility, comfort, and independence.

 As a neurological physical therapist for humans, Andres bridges the worlds of physical therapy and wildlife rehabilitation, applying his understanding of anatomy, and the nervous system to help the animals in his care.